-If you decide to take the plunge, take your time.
-I am sure it goes without saying, but remember you can take more foam off but you cannot put more foam on.
+Should you decide to take the plunge and learn how to shave your dirt bike seat, take your time.
+It should go without saying, but you can take more foam off but you cannot put more foam on.
 Okay, technically you could add foam, but we will stay away from that one for this article.

 Tools, Time, and Materials

 This list seems a bit long but it is just basic items.
 Most of which you will likely have on hand.
 If you are comfortable working on things and use an electric carving knife, the process itself takes about 60 to 90 minutes of your time depending on how the cover replacement goes.